journeyapps/node-sqlcipher/SQLCipher.md

 pnpm test
 ```

-If you want to verify the source-build fallback path specifically, temporarily move the matching prebuilt binary out of `lib/binding/` and rerun the tests.
+If you want to verify the install path used by the published package, run `pnpm install` in a clean checkout and then rerun the tests.

 # Notes